-Yes.
-Your internal appeal must be delivered to HSA Bank within 180 days after reviewing the denial notice or HSA Bank's act or omission.
-If you do not file your internal appeal within this 180day period, you lose your right to appeal.
-Your internal appeal will be heard and decided by HSA Bank.
+An appeal must be sent to HSA Bank within 180 days after reviewing the denial notice or HSA Bank's act or omission.
+If participants do not file an internal appeal within this 180-day period, participants lose the right to appeal.
+All internal appeals will be heard and decided by HSA Bank.
 (NAC 287.670)